jwestenhoff/computer-config/ubuntu/SET_SETTINGS.md

 ```

 ## make linux listen to windows time (dual boot)
-If this is not configured for dual boot linux linux and windows have time differences and the time is not shown correctly.
+If this is not configured for a dual boot, linux and windows have time differences.
+Windows os shows wrong time.
 This will provide that the linux system uses the local time which is set/updated by windows.

 ```